just214/www.tsx.guide/docs/introduction/why-typescript.md

 image: https://res.cloudinary.com/gojutin/image/upload/v1584239143/www.tsx.guide/tsx-guide-logo.png
 ---

-There are many benefits that come along with choosing to write your React apps in TypeScript.
+You get a world of benefits when you choose to write your React apps in TypeScript.

 :::success TypeScript is awesome!
 Static types enable great editor/IDE tools that can help catch bugs in real-time, offer auto-completion/Intellisense, and more.
 This leads to a much better developer experience, more predictable code, and way less open browser tabs.